Invokana Side Effects

 Severe Invokana Side Effects

-Many people who were prescribed Invokana to treat their diabetes experienced severe and sometimes fatal side effects.
-As a result, dozens of lawsuits have been filed against the drug’s manufacturer, the Janssen Pharmaceutical Companies of Johnson & Johnson.
+Many people who were prescribed canagliflozin to treat their diabetes experienced severe and sometimes fatal side effects.
+As a result, patients have been bringing Invokana lawsuit claims against the drug’s manufacturer, the Janssen Pharmaceutical Companies of Johnson & Johnson.
 Patients who took the drug, and the families of those who died after taking it, allege the following complications could have been prevented if Janssen adequately tested the drug’s effectiveness and warned the public of the risks prior to approval.

 Invokana should not be harmful if the body’s insulin supply is sufficient for metabolizing glucose in the bloodstream.
 But combine a lack of insulin with the drug, and patients are at risk of developing diabetic ketoacidosis (DKA), a severe complication that occurs when high levels of blood acids (ketones) accumulate in the blood.
 If left untreated, DKA can be fatal, causing critical dehydration, brain swelling, and coma.